johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 - not really be type safe (we omit a bunch of typing to declutter the code)

 To state it in more direct terms, our requirement for this cut is to simply be able to respond to an inbound **request** (in the sense of a request from a request-response style message).
 We'll test this requirement by replacing our native `customerApp` from the last chapter with our `nestMicroservices` app running our new custom transporter.

+**Note:** In [part 3](), we'll complete the implementation and have a fully functioning Faye Custom Transporter (server component).
+At that point, you'll also have all of the concepts in place to write your own transporter server component, as well as the ability to look inside the built-in transporters (like [the MQTT transporter server]()) and understand what's going on.
+That will prepare you for even more adventures, like customizing the Nest built-in transporters to add features&#8212; the subject of my next NestJS microservice tutorial (already underway, and coming very soon)!